twisted/twisted/docs/projects/core/howto/servers.rst

 Many protocols build upon similar lower-level abstractions.

-Many popular internet protocols are line-based, containing text data terminated by line breaks (commonly CR-LF), rather than containing straight raw data.
+For example, many popular internet protocols are line-based, containing text data terminated by line breaks (commonly CR-LF), rather than containing straight raw data.
 However, quite a few protocols are mixed - they have line-based sections and then raw data sections.
 Examples include HTTP/1.1 and the Freenet protocol.